-- 1. During the written examination, at least one examiner is present in the room where the written examination is being held. - 2.
-On behalf of the Examination Board, the invigilators appointed for this purpose are charged with maintaining order during the written examination.
+- During the written examination, at least one examiner is present in the room where the written examination is being held. - On behalf of the Examination Board, the invigilators appointed for this purpose are charged with maintaining order during the written examination.
 The invigilators should comply with any instructions given by the examiner.
-The examiner may also be an - 3.
-Every candidate in the examination should comply with the instructions of the examiner or the invigilator.
-If a candidate in the examination does not comply with the instructions of the examiner or the invigilator, or does not obey his /her request, the

-- examiner may exclude him/her from taking further part in the examination, with the consequence that no result will be established. - 4.
-During the examination, the candidate in the examination must, on the request of the examiner or the invigilator, prove his/her identity with a valid proof of registration (student card) or another legally valid proof of identity. - 5.
-On the table of the candidate there must be nothing other than: the valid proof of registration (student card) or another legally valid proof of identity, the proof of application, the assignment, the paper for working out the assignments, writing materials and a ruler.
+The examiner may also be an invigilator. - Every candidate in the examination should comply with the instructions of the examiner or the invigilator.
+If a candidate in the examination does not comply with the instructions of the examiner or the invigilator, or does not obey his /her request, the examiner may exclude him/her from taking further part in the examination, with the consequence that no result will be established. - During the examination, the candidate in the examination must, on the request of the examiner or the invigilator, prove his/her identity with a valid proof of registration (student card) or another legally valid proof of identity. - 5 On the table of the candidate there must be nothing other than: the valid proof of registration (student card) or another legally valid proof of identity, the proof of application, the assignment, the paper for working out the assignments, writing materials and a ruler.
 With the permission of the examiner, there may also be: a calculator, literature and other study materials, exclusively for the candidate's own use.
-It is not permitted to carry or make use of a message-watch, pre-programmed calculator, buzzer or mobile telephone or any other comparable appliances in the examination room. - 6.
-A candidate in the examination is obliged, on request of the examiner or the invigilator, to show, and if requested, to hand over, the materials that he/she has with him/her. - 7.
-Only the paper provided by EUR is to be used for the written examination.
-The use of the candidate's own paper is not permitted. - 8.
-A candidate in the examination should write his/her name, signature and student /examination number on each sheet of paper that is handed in.
-The examiner or the invigilator checks whether this has been done correctly before the examination is handed in to him/her. - Scrap paper, examination questions, answers and other examination-related documents may not be taken from the room during and after the examination.
+It is not permitted to carry or make use of a message-watch, pre-programmed calculator, buzzer or mobile telephone or any other comparable appliances in the examination room. - A candidate in the examination is obliged, on request of the examiner or the invigilator, to show, and if requested, to hand over, the materials that he/she has with him/her. - 7 Only the paper provided by EUR is to be used for the written examination.
+The use of the candidate's own paper is not permitted. - A candidate in the examination should write his/her name, signature and student /examination number on each sheet of paper that is handed in.
+The examiner or the invigilator checks whether this has been done correctly before the examination is handed in to him/her.
+The draft copy should also be handed in to the examiner or the invigilator.